CGJennings/se3docs/docs/um-release-notes.md

 ### Features, enhancements, and changes

 * Added a [non-interactive script runner mode](um-run-script.md), activated with command line option `--run <script-file.js>`.
+* Windows installer: a separate executable named `eons` is installed to start Strange Eons in *console mode*.
+This keeps Strange Eons "attached" to the console it is started from so that log messages and other console output are visible.
+This is also useful when running in non-interactive mode: for example, a batch file will wait for Strange Eons to exit before running the next command in the script.
 * Added support for "dark" themes; separate light and dark themes can be selected in the [Preferences](um-ui-preferences.md) dialog.
 The app will attempt to detect the OS settings and choose a theme accordingly.
 Note that the app won't respond dynamically to theme changes since changing the theme requires an app restart.
 * Three new themes have been added:
   * *Yuggoth,* a dark theme based on the default *Hydra* theme;